zogheibc/zogheibc.github.io/_pages/research.md

 ## 🍁 Data and AI Policy in the Public Sector

-Working with [Kaushar Mahetaji](https://www.kausharmahetaji.com/) and [Ryan Spencer](https://ca.linkedin.com/in/ryan-spencer-81478064), with support from a Faculty of Information research fellowship, we are exploring connections between government data and AI strategy documents.
+Working with [Kaushar Mahetaji](https://www.kausharmahetaji.com/) and [Ryan Spencer](https://ca.linkedin.com/in/ryan-spencer-81478064), with support from a Faculty of Information research fellowship, we are exploring connections between government data and AI policy documents.

 ### Publications
 - [Zogheib, C., & Mahetaji, K. (2024).
 Cross-Domain Information Integration in Government: Hierarchies and Responsibilities.
 Proceedings of the Association for Information Science and Technology, 61(1), 469-480.](https://asistdl.onlinelibrary.wiley.com/doi/abs/10.1002/pra2.1043?casa_token=aaXDAuyU3rsAAAAA%3APcdXOdMgoz4l8RaeIbrLR_Oj5b-cSujvKr5jKzLX1uEFjlri6Cd3lYs1pcIYpwDzspH1XeBs92WQKd0C)